 Pest description and damage The oblique-banded leafroller larvae roll and tie leaves together for shelter and feeding.
-The newly hatched larvae first mine leaves, then roll and tie the leaves together.
-They are often first detected by the abundant holes in leaves.
+The newly hatched larvae first surface mine leaves, then roll and tie the leaves together.
+They are first detected by an abundance of feeding holes in leaves.
 The larvae are green caterpillars with a light brown to black head.
 When disturbed, they thrash about violently, wriggle backwards, and may drop from the leaf suspended by a silken thread.
 Their feeding on growing points on young plants can promote undesirable branching.

 For biology, life history, monitoring and management